Own-Data-Privateer/hoardy-web/simple_server/README.md

-  --version             show program's version number and exit --host HOST           listen on what host/IP; default: `127.0.0.1` --port PORT           listen on what port; default: `3210` -t ROOT, --to ROOT, --archive-to ROOT, --root ROOT
+  --version             show program's version number and exit --host HOST           listen on what host/IP; default: `127.0.0.1` --port PORT           listen on what port; default: `3210` -t, --to, --archive-to, --root ROOT
                         path to dump data into; default: `pwebarc-dump` --compress            compress new archivals before dumping them to disk; default --no-compress, --uncompressed
-                        dump new archivals to disk without compression --default-bucket NAME, --default-profile NAME
+                        dump new archivals to disk without compression --default-bucket, --default-profile NAME
                         default bucket to use when no `profile` query parameter is supplied by the extension; default: `default`
   --ignore-buckets, --ignore-profiles
                         ignore `profile` query parameter supplied by the extension and use the value of `--default-bucket` instead